MicrosoftDocs/learn/learn-pr/azure/cloud-adoption-framework-govern/includes/3-govern-methodology.md

 The Govern methodology provides a structured approach that you can use to establish and optimize governance in Azure.
-The govern methodology consists of five steps:
+The Govern methodology consists of five steps:

 - Build a cloud governance team.